 Pros of Options Trading

 • Options can also be an important way to protect a portfolio.
 Some investors offset risk for a company stock with options.
 For instance, an investor with a big position in a bank stock can also hold puts for an ETF that gives exposure to a broad swath of financial companies.
 If the price of the bank stock falls, the investor can sell the put options for the ETF and therefore mitigate some losses.

-The practice of selling options to collect income can also be a way for investors who are seeking income to collect premiums consistently.
+• The practice of selling options to collect income can also be a way for investors who are seeking income to collect premiums consistently.
 This was a popular strategy particularly in the years leading up to 2020 as the stock market tended to be quiet and interest rates were low.

 Cons of Options Trading